Even that cunning rogue Nero crept in, and concealed hisself in a dark corner.

 When refreshments were served, I sayt to Nero, “Best you be off before any see you and take you for a fat rabbit and set a dog to catch you for their sport.”

 Though in truth, the place did stink so high of strangers it were a very cute hound that could nose Nero out.

 Nero snapt a wing of fowl that was tossed to me and leapt away, muttering of his happy apprehensions.

 I heared my lord say, like unto a kitchen wench, “Ooh, look!
 That cat has no tail.”

 I fear my lord doth common grow.
 If I catch Nero in my lord’s bedchamber his fur will fly, I promise you.

 But I go too fast.
-I must set down my thoughts more orderly.
+I must set this down more orderly.